TimoOerlemans/Portfolio-Research/Portfolio.md

 <img width="619" alt="image" src="https://user-images.githubusercontent.com/99472273/157846511-3fdd8502-d0fb-4ad9-b18a-b72c0dc9a345.png">

-For this lo I think I have to make some design for my application, do research for what kind of framework to use, make a final product and then test it on people who have not seen the product.
+For this lo I think I have to make some design for my application, do research for what kind of framework to use, make a final product and then test it on people who have not seen the product(so that I can see if they can go through my application without getting stuck).
+Also have to look at distributed software system and how to store and where to store it.

 [start](https://spring.io/quickstart)